Your duty to take reasonable care not to make a misrepresentation (and why it matters)

-When you make an insurance claim, the claims assessor will review your medical records to ensure you’ve met your duty of disclosure and you’re eligible to receive a claim.
+When you make an insurance claim, the claims assessor will review your medical records to ensure you’ve met your duty to take reasonable care not to make a misrepresentation and you’re eligible to receive a claim.

 What if you don’t disclose something?

-Just because you don’t disclose something, that doesn’t mean your claim will automatically be declined.
+Just because you don’t disclose something or you have made a misrepresentation, that doesn’t mean your claim will automatically be declined.

-If your non-disclosure isn’t related to your claim, and the insurer would’ve still covered you on the same terms if they knew about your existing medical condition, there may be no impact on the claim at all.
+If your non-disclosure or misrepresentation isn’t related to your claim, and the insurer would’ve still covered you on the same terms if they knew that information, there may be no impact on the claim at all.